-- A reason that supports (or attacks) an argument's conclusion - Different but partly overlapping distinctions of premise types exist. - Minor vs. major premises (Walton et al., 2008) - Minor.
+- Different but partly overlapping distinctions of premise types exist. - Minor vs. major premises (Walton et al., 2008) - Minor.
 A premise stating specific information related to an issue - Major.
 A generalization or rule, linking the other premises to the conclusion - Facts, warrants, and backings (Toulmin, 1958) - Facts (aka data/grounds).
 Information specific to a given context - Warrant.
 A rule clarifying that the conclusion holds in case the facts hold - Backing.
 A justification for the warrant